A topic from the subject of Literature Review in Chemistry.

 Introduction

-Electrochemistry and energy storage systems are closely intertwined fields that play a crucial role in addressing the global challenges of energy sustainability and environmental protection.
+Electrochemistry and energy storage systems are closely intertwined fields crucial for addressing global energy sustainability and environmental protection challenges.
 This research area focuses on understanding and developing electrochemical processes and materials for efficient energy conversion, storage, and utilization.

 Key Points